 I was pleasantly reminded of my mother’s maiden name and of her entire family when I was contacted by my cousin Chris a couple of months ago.

 He has been researching our family tree and has managed to trace Cawleys all the way back to the 1830s.
 He didn’t find the blood of ancient Irish kings but he found no horse thieves either.
-We have a great-great-great grandmother called Mary Crystal.
+I have a great-great-great grandmother called Mary Crystal.

 His e-mail was especially important to me because although my three brothers and I were born and raised in England, it’s only me who considers himself Irish.
 I’m the only one with the Gaelic name and the Irish passport.
 John, Michael and Gerard could move effortlessly through the social maze and be indistinguishable from their Anglo-Saxon and American colleagues.
 But me?